a0a7/StravaMapper/README.md

 * Single Color (Solid)
 * Heatmap (High-Frequency areas more pronounced)
 * Recency (More recently visited areas more pronounced)
+* Random Color (Each trace is assigned a random color; not very useful)

 #### Trace Color ([Colpick.js](https://github.com/mrgrain/colpick)):
 * Any Hex color accepted
 * Built in mobile-friendly color picker
+* Ignored if Map Style is set to 'Random Color'
 ---

 #### Background Map: